ababik/Remute/README.md

 ```

 ## Syntax sugar
-There is an extension method enabling chained modifications.
+There is an extension method enabling chained modifications on any object.
 ```cs
 using Remutable.Extensions;
 ...